-I travelled to Deer Valley on 3 January with my family of five, after the madness of Christmas and New Year.
+I travelled to Deer Valley in early January, after the madness of Christmas and New Year.
 It was the best time of the year to be there — stunning weather, sunshine, plenty of snow and no queues.

 We were welcomed by a chef in the room preparing arrival canapes and wine.
-Our room was really a luxury mountain home, and was possibly bigger than our own home as far as living space, with a full hostess kitchen, laundry, two huge bedrooms, a dining room, lounge with stunning stone fireplace, two balconies and a private Jacuzzi on the deck, which comfortably accommodated the whole family.
+Our room was really a luxury mountain home, and was possibly bigger than our own home as far as living space, with a full hostess kitchen, laundry, two huge bedrooms, a dining room, lounge with stunning stone fireplace, two balconies and a private Jacuzzi on the deck, which comfortably accommodated everyone.